-Exploiting the Circadian Clock for Improved Cancer Therapy: perspective from a cell biologist
+Exploiting the Circadian Clock for Improved Cancer Therapy: Perspective From a Cell Biologist

-- 2Max Planck Institute of Biochemistry, Germany
+- 2Max Planck Institute of Biochemistry, International Max Planck Research School for Molecular and Cellular Life Sciences, Martinsried, Germany

-- 4Munich Cluster of Systems Neurology, Germany
+- 4Munich Cluster for Systems Neurology (SyNergy), Ludwig-Maximilians-Universität München, Munich, Germany

 The question then is how we can exploit our fundamental knowledge of environmental and metabolic cycles to improve cancer treatment?
 While many factors come into play, this brief perspective focuses on how an appreciation for circadian biology might improve on the clinical use of global care standards in cancer chemotherapy.